 A major success of the session was the inclusion of Graduate Medical Education (GME) funding in the Governor’s budget.
 This was a high priority of the University of Tennessee.
 The GR&A team played a key role in advocating funding of the $3 million initiative that will draw down $5.7 million in federal funds (to total $8.7 million) to support more residencies in the State of Tennessee.
 The move will increase the number of doctors in the State and access to health care in rural areas.

-The funding will be distributed through the Bureau of TennCare’s existing GME formula.
-UT educates roughly 70 percent of the state’s doctors, and the formula will provide UT with a commensurate share of this new residency funding.
+UT educates roughly 70 percent of the state’s doctors, and UT will receive a share of this new residency funding.

 Sports Authority Legislation